Build your protection in layers

 Safety is a result - you don't build it directly, you build the layers underneath and safety is what you get when those layers are solid.

-The first layer: privacy
+The outer layer: privacy

 What's findable: what a stranger can learn about you from their couch, before you know they're looking